andrewthetechie/andrewthetechie/README.md

 ### <div align="center">I'm Andrew, an Infrastructure Engineer who writes software</div>

-<p>I work for Autodesk Construction Cloud building platforms and automation to deliver secure, managed infrastructure to our developers.</p>
+<p>I'm a Senior Infrastructure Engineer at Autodesk Construction Cloud, where I build platforms and automation to deliver secure managed infrastructure to developers.
+When I'm not working, I enjoy writing open source code in Python and Rust.
+I have a passion for technology and innovation, and am committed to designing and implementing efficient and scalable systems that meet the unique needs of developers.</p>

 <details>
   <summary>More...</summary>